 3. Increase Transparency

-Do your members understand why your chapter is holding yet another philanthropy an event?
+Do your members understand why your chapter is holding yet another philanthropy event, in-person or virtual?
 When members understand the true why, and how an event will benefit them and the chapter, they’ll be less likely to skip out.

 Learn how great leaders inspire action by explaining the “Why?” in Simon Sinek’s Ted Talk.